 This summer The Art Station is offering no-cost workshops to teachers and support staff (counselors and interventionists) who are navigating a high-stress work environment.
-The 4-day workshops will emphasize the use of art therapy as a means to reduce stress and learn new coping supports needed for self-care, provide creative ways to encourage students to express emotions, and introduce art making as an approach for classroom management for students with trauma backgrounds.
+The workshop will emphasize the use of art therapy as a means to reduce stress and learn new coping supports needed for self-care, provide creative ways to encourage students to express emotions, and introduce art making as an approach for classroom management for students with trauma backgrounds.

 The workshop will be held on at The Art Station and will be completely experiential, but no art experience is needed.

 We will be decreasing the size of the groups to only 6 participants and will be following all the recommended CDC guidelines for social distancing, frequent sanitizing and recommending the use of masks.